ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-create.md

 ## Creating a program

-You can create new applications as Mbed OS 5, Mbed OS 2 or a non-versioned (blank) projects.
+You can create new applications as Mbed OS 5, Mbed OS 6.0.0 Preview, Mbed OS 2 or a non-versioned (blank) projects.

-### For Mbed OS 5
+### For Mbed OS 5 or Mbed OS 6.0.0 Preview

 When you create a new program, Mbed CLI automatically imports the latest [Mbed OS release](https://github.com/ARMmbed/mbed-os/).
 Each release includes all the components: code, build tools and IDE exporters.